aloneguid/netbox/README.md

 curl --location https://github.com/aloneguid/netbox/releases/download/x/NetBox.cs --output NetBox.cs
 ```

-where `x` is the release number, like `4.0.2` This is also how you update it as well.
+where `x` is the release number, like `4.0.2` (get the version you need from [releases](https://github.com/aloneguid/netbox/releases)).
+This is also how you update it as well.
 Simple!
 Just put it in your build script or elsewhere, or just commit the `.cs` file locally, you know what to do!

 ## Contributing

 To contribute, either add a method in a relevant class (tests are required!) or add a new file with corresponding tests.
 Run the tests as usual.
 Then raise a PR as usual.

+Build pipeline will run the tests, create a single `.cs` file and push a new release.